David Nelson, MChem PhD PGDip FRSC FHEA

 Catalysis provides many of the tools that various chemical industries use to prepare important molecules and materials.
 The rate and scale at which we can prepare such chemicals, as well as their cost, are often dictated by the availability of suitable chemical processes by which they can be made.

-We are therefore focussing on two key areas that have been established in academia, but have yet to be regularly used on an industrial scale.
-These are (i) ruthenium-catalysed C-H activation and (ii) nickel-catalysed cross coupling.
+We are therefore focussing on two key areas that have been established in academia, but that still face challenges to their use on an industrial scale.
+These are (i) C-H activation and (ii) nickel-catalysed cross coupling.
 By understanding what influences activity and selectivity in these processes, we aim to develop the next generation of catalysts and reactions, towards their deployment in industry.

 Academic / Professional qualifications